Charlotte's Web (1973 film): Reception

-E.B.
-White's reaction
+E. B. White's reaction

-Despite assisting in helping keep parts of the story, White was still very displeased with the adaptation.
+Despite assisting in helping keep parts of the story, White was highly displeased with the adaptation.
 According to Gene Deitch, White wrote him in a 1977 letter, "We have never ceased to regret that your version of 'Charlotte's Web' never got made.
 The Hanna-Barbera version has never pleased either of us ... a travesty ..."
 White himself wrote of the film, "The story is interrupted every few minutes so that somebody can sing a jolly song.
 I don't care much for jolly songs.
 The Blue Hill Fair, which I tried to report faithfully in the book, has become a Disney World, with 76 trombones.
 But that's what you get for getting embroiled in Hollywood."
 White had previously turned down Disney when they offered to make a film based on his book.
-According to the film's writer, Earl Hamner Jr., Katharine White, White's wife — who sometimes offered advice and suggestions to the filmmakers — would have preferred the music of Mozart in the film, rather than the music of the Sherman Brothers.
+According to the film's writer, Earl Hamner Jr., Katharine White, White's wife—who sometimes offered advice and suggestions to the filmmakers—would have preferred the music of Mozart in the film, rather than the music of the Sherman Brothers.

 Legacy

 The film has developed a devoted following over the following years due to television and VHS; in 1994 it surprised the marketplace by becoming one of the best-selling titles of the year, 21 years after its first premiere.
 No other non-Disney musical animated film has enjoyed such a comeback in popularity, prompting a direct-to-video sequel, Charlotte's Web 2: Wilbur's Great Adventure, which Paramount released in the US on March 18, 2003 (Universal released it internationally and, through Universal Cartoon Studios, also animated it), followed by a live-action film version (co-produced by Nickelodeon Movies) of the original story, which was released on December 15, 2006.

-Debbie Reynolds has stated that in her later appearances, when fans handed her items to autograph. most of them were soundtrack albums of Charlote's Web.
+Debbie Reynolds has stated that in her later appearances, when fans handed her items to autograph, most of them were soundtrack albums of the film.

 Gary Wince, director of the 2006 CG remake of Charlotte's Web, said on the DVD commentary that the fair sequence had to be lengthened after test audiences commented that Templeton's "Smorgasbord" song was missing, referring to one of the memorable sequences in the 1973 film.

 The film is recognized by American Film Institute in these lists: